PasinduOshadha/SinghaHoldingWeb/README.md

 # This is an inspirational web site.
-# Mainly focused on SVG ine drawing.
+# Mainly focused on SVG line drawing using "anime.js".